 Clicking on the datapoint in the plot opens up a new window showing the expression of the gene in the two groups as a box plot.

 R2 allows further annotation of the XY plot of all genes; in the XY plot window (still open in your browser) scroll down and adapt the settings; add a genesymbol to mark, eg AKR1C1; choose a KEGG pathway to emphasize, eg DNA replication and set the ‘Draw fold lines’ option to ‘yes’.

 Click redraw image.
 The plot has been adapted to show the AKR1C1 genesymbol, DNA-replication genes are highlighted in red.
 Fold change lines show the regions where differential expression is 1 and 2 fold (Figure 19).
 Note that most genes of the DNA replication pathway seem to be located below the diagonal.

-R2 can visualize the same data also as a Volcano plot or a MA plot.
-In the Adjustable Settings dialog change the Plot type to Volcano MA (Figure 19).
+R2 can visualize the same data also as a Volcano plot or an MA plot.
+In the Adjustable Settings dialog change the Plot type to Volcano or MA (Figure 19).
 Note that the distinct characteristics of the AKR1C1 gene and the DNA replication are more obvious in the Volcano plot.
 The DNA replication pathway statistics will be explored in more detail in the ‘Find genes correlating with your gene of interest’-tutorial

 Did you know that you can tailor visualization of specific genes in one go?

 You can annotate gene names (gene symbols) by providing them in the ‘Mark genes’ field of the Adjustable Settings panel.
 By default, these will appear in red, size=10, on your plot.
 You can change the size and/or color of these genes either individually, or in groups.